in honor of Louise H. Neuhoff

-Co-founder Amber’s husband, Adam, a cargo pilot, had the grand idea to “export” cats to transfer partners out of Hawai’i via Aloha Air Cargo, who had a popular route to Seattle.
-He hit the ground running (or should we say, flying?) by meeting with the powers that be and securing our partnership just a mere months after finalizing our 501(c)(3) status.
-He coined the program, “Operation Aloha Cat” and through this program, what Good Cat Network became known for, was born.
+Co-founder Amber’s husband, Adam, a cargo pilot, had the grand idea to “export” cats to transfer partners out of Hawaiʻi via Aloha Air Cargo, who had a popular route to Seattle.
+He secured our partnership just a mere months after finalizing our 501(c)(3) status and coined the program, “Operation Aloha Cat.”

-Operation Aloha Cat, Good Cat Network’s primary program which has flown 910+ cats from Hawai’i to forever homes in Washington State, would not be possible without our partners, volunteers, supporters and donors.
+To date, the program has successfully transferred 1200 cats from Hawaiʻi to their new loving to the continent, would not be possible without our partners, volunteers, supporters and donors.

 What also sets our program apart from others is our careful selection of and commitment to our partners.
 We believe that together, we ensure that the bar is the highest it can be in all aspects of the operation.
 Like a good marriage, we lean on, improve, encourage and grow together.